 Tap Settings > Software Update > Check for Updates (on some Android devices, it’s listed as Settings > System > Advanced > System Update > Check for Updates).
 Tap OK.
 If the operating system is up to date, “Your software is up to date” is displayed.

-9. Do not set data and apps to automatically sync
+9. Do not set data and apps to sync automatically

-In addition to automatic background app refresh, certain apps sync across other devices, and the cloud without user interaction.
+In addition to automatic background app refresh, certain apps sync across other devices and the cloud without user interaction.

 10. Make sure your phone doesn’t overheat